Campervan Buying Guides

 - Resale.
 VW camper values are softening from the post-Covid peak, but a used California still sells faster, to more people, than a conversion from a make most buyers haven't heard of.

 - The hybrid option.
 VW will sell you a 245PS plug-in-hybrid 4MOTION California, which no small converter can match.
-Mind the payload, though: VW's own figures give the hybrid Ocean just 287kg spare.
+Mind the payload, though: VW's own brochure lists the hybrid Ocean with just 287kg spare.

 - Known quantity.
 Tens of thousands on the road and a forum for every question.